sekgobela-kevin/broote/README.md

 ```
 Target reached - Determines if target was reached after connecting.
 Success - Determines if there was success.
+        - Target shoud be reached and no failure or error.
 Failure - Determines if attempt failed(e.g wrong password)

 Target error - Determines if there was error after reaching target.
              - Target  needs to be reached as this error originates from
                target.